randym32/Blackwood.IO/Documentation/articles/getting-started.md

 ### 3. Path Management

-Leverage the built-in path management to use standard paths instead of hardcoded ones for
+Leverage the built-in path management to use standard paths instead of hardcoded ones for:

-- **`Application.Name`**: Get application name from assembly
 - **`FS.AppDataPath`**: Get path to application data directory
 - **`FS.ExeFilePath`**: Get path to executable directory
 - **`FS.AssemblyDirectory`**: Get path of the executing assembly